nedialkova-lab/mim-tRNAseq/docs/source/start.rst

 * Experiment sample file: User-generated tab-delimited file with 2 columns.
 The first is the absolute path to trimmed tRNAseq reads.
 The second is the condition name, used to group replicates (e.g. WT or knock-out etc)
 * OPTIONAL mitochondrial tRNA sequences: Can be obtained from the mitotRNAdb_ if available.
 First, find the organism of interest in the "Search Database" tab, select all sequences for organism, choose "Send FASTA" in the drop-down at the bottom of the results, and click "Submit".

+`additionalMods.txt` is automatically read in by mim-tRNAseq to add additional modifications to the modification index that may not be in Modomics yet.
+Some important modifications have already been added for certain species, mainly based on Clark et al. tRNA base methylation identification and quantification via high-throughput sequencing (2016), and Rafels-Ybern et al. Codon adaptation to tRNAs with Inosine modification at position 34 is widespread among Eukaryotes and present in two Bacterial phyla (2018).

 .. _Modomics: http://modomics.genesilico.pl/
 .. _gtRNAdb: http://gtrnadb.ucsc.edu/
 .. _tRNAscanSE: http://trna.ucsc.edu/tRNAscan-SE/